 I’m always looking for opportunities to give back while I’m travelling.

 It’s not exactly hard to do in Cambodia – a country with one of the highest NGO-to-citizen rates in the world, where social enterprises lie (literally) around every other corner.

 To be honest, we didn’t know the Khmer Ceramics Centre in Siem Reap was a not-profit when we booked in for an afternoon pottery class – we just felt like doing something different and hands-on.

 Along with visiting the Angkor Silk Workshop, it turned out to be one of our favourite activities in Siem Reap.

 I have joyful memories of sitting behind a family friend’s pottery wheel when I was seven or eight years old.
 I’ve always been drawn to creative processes, and shaping child-sized bowls out of craft-shop clay was one of my first encounters with the handmade.

-A two-hour pottery class at the Khmer Ceramics Centre costs 20 USD, including a tour of the studio, the chance to throw and engrave five clay pieces, and one fired vessel to take home.
-For more information or to book, visit their website.
+A two-hour pottery class at the Khmer Ceramics Centre costs 25 USD, including a tour of the studio, the chance to throw and engrave five clay pieces, and one fired vessel to take home.

 If you’re planning a visit to Angkor, make sure you check out my round-up of the best Siem Reap accommodation to suit every type of traveller and budget.